Command-line reference

 available, which lets

-you explore the rest of the available functionality based on the help system.
+one explore the rest of the available functionality based on the help system.
 By

 itself it also does a few house-hold things.
 These latter side effects are